watthem/matthewhendricks.net/blog/posts/SundaeSwap on Cardano Testnet.md

 ![https://mscott.b-cdn.net/images/sundaeswap/confirmpassword20211211212420.png](https://mscott.b-cdn.net/images/sundaeswap/confirmpassword20211211212420.png)

-- (and Nami is a slick looking wallet, btw).
+- (and Nami is a slick-looking wallet, btw).

 ## Ok, well, that's about as far as it's going to go, with no volume